Guadalcanal Province: Guadalcanal Provincial Assembly

 The Guadalcanal Provincial Assembly is one of the nine provincial assemblies in the Solomon Islands.
-Guadalcanal received its 'Devolution Order' in 1984 from the Area Council.
-The 'Devolution Order' gives the provinces some autonomous to administer the province in terms of certain services and also allows the province to create its own ordinances.
+Guadalcanal received its Devolution Order in 1984 from the Area Council.
+The Devolution Order gives the provinces some autonomy to administer certain services and also allows the province to create its own ordinances.

 Office of the Provincial Assembly

 The Guadalcanal Provincial Assembly Office is administered by the Honorable Speaker.
-The current Honorable Speaker of the 9th Provincial Assembly (2019 - 2023) is Honorable Peter Aoraunisaka.
+The Honorable Speaker of the 9th Provincial Assembly (2019 - 2023) is Honorable Peter Aoraunisaka.
 He was a longtime member of the Royal Solomon Islands Police Force (RSIPF).

 The Provincial Assembly Office also has a Clerk of the Assembly.
-The current Clerk of Guadalcanal Provincial Assembly (2019 - 2023) is Edward Juvia.
+The Clerk of Guadalcanal Provincial Assembly (2019 - 2023) was Edward Juvia.

 Premiership

 The first honorable premier of Guadalcanal Province is David Rosalio, from Savulei Ward.
-He was elected in 1984 under the Area Council and transitioned as the first Premier from 1985 - 1988.
+He was elected in 1984 under the Area Council and transitioned as the first Premier from 1985 to 1988.

-The current premier of Guadalcanal Province is Francis Sade who entered the office after the 2019 provincial election.
-Premier Sade is the first Premier of Guadalcanal to hold office for a full term (4 years) since 1985.
-He entered Office with a huge debt of more than SBD30m.
-He also faced a lot of challenges during the COVID-19 global pandemic.
+The premier of Guadalcanal Province from 2019 until 2024 was Francis Sade, who entered office after the 2019 provincial election.
+Premier Sade is the first Premier of Guadalcanal to hold office for a full 4 year term since 1985.
+He entered office with a provincial debt of more than SI$30,000,000.
+He also faced challenges during the COVID-19 pandemic.

-Despite these hardships, Premier Sade managed to reform Guadalcanal Provincial Government financially with a strong debt-servicing and revenue collections.
-The current debt of the provincial government in the 2023 - 2024 FY is believed to be less than SBD 2M.
-Premier Sade also do some reforms with the human resources and policy reforms.
+Despite these hardships, Premier Sade managed to enact fiscal reforms for the Guadalcanal Provincial Government with debt-servicing and revenue collections.
+The current debt of the provincial government in the 20232024 fiscal year was believed to be less than SI$2,000,000.
+Premier Sade also reformed human resources and policies.

+The current Premier of Guadalcanal Province as of 2024 is Willie Atu.